Deltora Quest (TV series): Characters

-At the start of the series, Lief is the son of a blacksmith who lives in the run down city of Del.
-He is (as Barda describes him) 'A young hot-head' and spends his time roaming the streets and both tempting and dodging trouble.
-On his 16th birthday he leaves Del on his father's quest to find the magical gems missing from the Belt of Deltora and the heir destined to wear it.
-Lief is tempted in many ways and by the end of the first series we see that he has grown not only in bravery and strength, but also in wisdom and patience.
+Lief is the son of a blacksmith, who lives in the rundown city of Del.
+Described by Barda as 'A young hot-head', he spends his time roaming the streets while both tempting and dodging trouble.
+On his sixteenth birthday, he leaves Del on his father's quest to find the magical gems missing from the Belt of Deltora and the heir destined to wear it.
+Lief is tempted in many ways and, by the end of the first series, he has grown not only in bravery and strength, but also in wisdom and patience.
 During the series, he competes in a contest in which he describes his special skill as speed.
-Lief is very courageous and extremely trustworthy.
+Lief is courageous and trustworthy.
 He shows romantic interest in Jasmine, even though they do not always see eye to eye.
-Only a few times does he consider giving up the quest but the thought of his friends or allies suffering always helps him to continue.
+While he occasionally considers giving up the quest, the thought of his friends or allies suffering always helps him to continue.